-Role Playing is the total assumption of a role separate from that of your own.
+Roleplaying is the total assumption of a role separate from that of your own.
 This implies that you become the person you are playing.
-This entails when entering the virtual world of Sundering Shadows you become totally the character you are playing, assuming that characters attributes including intelligence, age, etc. You should also completely leave the real world behind.
+When entering the virtual world of Sundering Shadows you become the character you are playing completely, assuming their attributes, including intelligence, age, etc. You should also completely leave the real world behind.
 Forget who you are IRL and become Conan or Grimsaddle or Fletch.
 Conversely, when you log out of the MUD you should leave it behind.
-Don't take the mud to RL just as you don't take RL to the MUD.
+Don't take the mud to real life (RL) just as you don't take RL to the MUD.
 Two different worlds, two different people.

 When rolling your character you are given ample opportunity to affect attributes of the character.
 When a character is completed we assume that you will take on all the attributes you have.
+These encompasses stats, skills, age, weight and height, which should all be taken into consideration when roleplaying (RPing).
 For example, if Fletch the archer rolled a 3 charisma, we expect that his description and personality should reflect this (note we don't use comeliness so charisma encompasses appearance).
-We have age, weight, height here.
-All these things should be considered when RPing.

 Alignment is an important part of your character.
 When you choose an alignment on Sundering Shadows, you are declaring the way your character thinks morally and politically.
-It declares the nature of your thought and actions up to the point of your creation (note that you could have had 8 to 500 years of life before entering the realms of adventure) Alignments should guide your character's thoughts.
+It declares the nature of your thought and actions upto the point of your creation (note that you could have had 8 to 500 years of life before entering the realms of adventure) Alignments should guide your character's thoughts.
 It should guide your character's actions.
-This isn't to say that an evil person can't do something good, but the reason for doing that good should be clear.
+This isn't to say that a Evil person can't do something good, but the reason for doing that good should be clear.

 Interactions on SuS are what make the RP.
 Your interactions should be driven by your personality.
 Remember to leave RL in RL, assume the other person will do the same.
 Interactions are real to THIS world.
 That means that any type of interaction possible in the REAL world could theoretically be done in THIS world.
 When interacting with people, remember its your character and their character.
 There is no connection to the real world and your person.